zerolawtech/ZAP-Tech/docs/custodian.rst

 It may be useful to view source code for the following contracts while reading this document:

-* `IMiniCustodian.sol <https://github.com/SFT-Protocol/security-token/blob/master/contracts/interfaces/IMiniCustodian.sol>`__: The minimum contract interface required for a Custodian contract to interact with an IssuingEntity contract.
+* `IMiniCustodian.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/interfaces/IMiniCustodian.sol>`__: The minimum contract interface required for a custodian to interact with an ``IssuingEntity`` contract.
-* `Owned.sol <https://github.com/SFT-Protocol/security-token/blob/master/contracts/custodians/Owned.sol>`__: Standard owned custodian contract with Multisig and Modular functionality.
+* `OwnedCustodian.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/custodians/OwnedCustodian.sol>`__: Standard owned custodian contract with ``Multisig`` and ``Modular`` functionality.
-* `Escrow.sol <https://github.com/SFT-Protocol/security-token/blob/master/contracts/custodians/Escrow.sol>`__: An example autonomous custodian implementation, providing on-chain enforceable escrow.
+* `Escrow.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/custodians/Escrow.sol>`__: An example autonomous custodian implementation, providing on-chain enforceable escrow.

-.. warning:: An issuer should not approve a Custodian contract if it's source code cannot be verified, or it is using a non-standard implementation that has not undergone a thorough audit.
-Inaccurate balance reporting could enable a range of exploits.
+.. warning:: An issuer should not approve a Custodian if the contract source code cannot be verified, or it is using a non-standard implementation that has not undergone a thorough audit.
 The SFT protocol includes a standard owned Custodian contract that allows for modular customization without introducing security concerns.

 How Custodians Work
 ===================